mautic/developer-documentation-new/docs/rest_api/assets.rst

    * - Name
      - Description
    * - ``search``
-     - String or search command to filter entities by.
+     - String or search command to filter entities by
    * - ``start``
-     - Starting row for the entities returned.
-Defaults to 0.
+     - Starting row for the entities returned, defaults to 0
    * - ``limit``
-     - Limit number of entities to return.
-Defaults to the system configuration for pagination, which defaults to 30.
+     - Limit number of entities to return, defaults to the system configuration for pagination - default of 30
    * - ``orderBy``
-     - Column to sort by.
-Can use any column listed in the response.
+     - Column to sort by, can use any column listed in the response
    * - ``orderByDir``
-     - Sort direction: ``asc`` or ``desc``.
+     - Sort direction: ``asc`` or ``desc``
    * - ``publishedOnly``
-     - Only return currently published entities.
+     - Only return currently published entities
    * - ``minimal``
-     - Return only array of entities without additional lists in it.
+     - Return only array of entities without additional lists in it

 **Response**